Low-is/Lois_portfolio/README.md

-# Building_portfolio_website
+# Building Portfolio Website
-HTML and CSS for portfolio website
+Portfolio website is under construction using HTML and CSS.